 Relax and be Confident

 Stress and panic in a salesperson are not going to look professional to your prospects.
-Instead, think of each sales meeting as an opportunity and be of that you will leave the meeting with the contract signed.
+Especially for long-term sales.
+Instead, think of each sales meeting as an opportunity, and be of that you will leave the meeting with the contract signed.
 It can help increase your chances of closing the deal.

 Concentrate on the Long Term

 Don’t focus on the short term goals; instead, concentrate on the needs of the customer and the long-term benefits.
+That’s a long-term sales strategy.
 You might need to sell another $10,000 to meet your monthly goals, but the customer might only want to spend another $2,000.
 However, if you can achieve that sale, you are closer to your goal, and the customer might then become a regular buyer, making future monthly targets easier to reach.

 Establish Further Leads